SchneeHertz/exhentai-manga-manager/README_EN.md

   - [Copy Metadata from ExHentai Gallery Page](https://sleazyfork.org/zh-CN/scripts/472321)
   - [Highlight Gallery in Libary](https://greasyfork.org/zh-CN/scripts/510077)

-## TODO
-- Rename and move manga files according to rules

 ## Thanks
 This project has been helped by many open source projects